iamRichardCN/DEVOPS-PROJECTS/projec3-MERN-STACK-IMPLEMENTATION.md

 Now we need to update our routes from the file api.js in ‘routes’ directory to make use of the new model.

-In Routes directory, open **api.js** with ```vim api.js```, delete the code inside with :%d command and paste the code below into it then save and exit
+In Routes directory, open **api.js** with ```vim api.js```, delete the code inside with ```:%d``` command and paste the code below into it then save and exit

 <img width="578" alt="image" src="https://user-images.githubusercontent.com/111741533/195954391-1b60fb06-bb1c-4cdb-af34-35af84bd5d13.png">

 ### MONGODB DATABASE

-in this app  i used MongoDB database as a service solution (DBaaS) to store data.
+In this **Todo** app i will be using the MongoDB database as a service solution (DBaaS) to store data.
 For this,  i used a shared clusters free account in mongodb and selected AWS as the cloud provider which is ideal for this use case. after setting up the Mongodb, i allowed access to the MongoDB database from anywhere (Not secure, but it is ideal for testing).

 <img width="959" alt="image" src="https://user-images.githubusercontent.com/111741533/195955109-7cfbe030-59f5-4a7f-a828-30eee3176b4d.png">

-In the index.js file, i specified process.env to access environment variables, but i had not yet created this file.
+In the index.js file, i specified ```process.env``` to access environment variables, but i had not yet created this file.
 So i Created a file in the **Todo** directory and name it .env.

 <img width="509" alt="image" src="https://user-images.githubusercontent.com/111741533/195955353-39717961-4dc7-4977-9414-4f753457f778.png">

-the .env file was edited to add the connection string to access the database in it.
+The ```.env``` file was edited to add the connection string to access the database in it.
 The connection string was retrived from the mongodb.

 <img width="575" alt="image" src="https://user-images.githubusercontent.com/111741533/195955639-a214aa6f-9a20-4bdc-b4bd-62b3212cd4ac.png">

-after adding the database string, the **index.js** was updated to to reflect the use of **.env **.
-To open the file ```vim index.js```
+after adding the database string, the **index.js** was updated to to reflect the use of **.env.** To open the file ```vim index.js```

 the entire code in the index.js file was replaced with the following